 The LEADER approach has been an important component of EU Rural Development Policy for over 20 years.
 Since 2007 it has been funded by the European Agricultural Fund for Rural Development (EAFRD).
 In the period 2007-2013 it was successfully applied in fisheries areas as Axis 4 of the European Fisheries Fund and since 2014 this approach, called “Community-Led Local Development” (CLLD) can be implemented not only in the EAFRD (where it is still called LEADER), but also in the European Maritime and Fisheries Fund (EMFF), the European Regional Development Fund (ERDF) and the European Social Fund (ESF).

-For the new programme period of 2014–2020, LEADER Southeast Scania is focusing on key aspects as competence enhancement, sustainable production, nature and enhanced attractiveness for the business area, especially within the food sector.
+For the new programme period of 2014–2020 (extended to 2024), LEADER Southeast Scania is focusing on key aspects as competence enhancement, sustainable production, nature and enhanced attractiveness for the business area, especially within the food sector.
 A Southeast Scania characterized by sustainable growth and accessibility.

 The four municipalities included in LEADER Southeast Scania: Simrishamn, Tomelilla, Sjöbo and Ystad, will work together within the Agricultural Fund for Rural Development, the Regional- and Social Funds.
 There will be an enhanced cooperation between the Southeast Scania members and the municipalities of Bromölla, Kristianstad, Osby and Östra Göinge towards local development through the Maritime and Fisheries Fund, administrated by the Leader office in Southeast Scania.
 To reach the vision i for LEADER Southeast Scanias strategy with sustainable growth and accessibility, there are three main target goals: